Home / Health Insurance / Articles / Diseases / Learn About the Causes and Symptoms of Vitamin B2 Deficiency

 If you want to assess yourself for a deficiency of Vitamin B2, here are some classic signs and symptoms that you can look out for:

-Cracks forming at the corners of the mouth, a condition which is also known as angular cheilitis
+Cracks form at the corners of the mouth, a condition also known as angular cheilitis.

 Frequently cracked lips